 Mall of America

 Create memories for a lifetime with Mall of America’s entertainment offerings.
-I have fond memories at their Nickelodeon Universe from my own childhood.
+I have fond memories at their Nickelodeon Universe (then Camp Snoopy) from my own childhood.
 They also have an aquarium, Crayola Experience, and an immersive flight simulator.

 On Toddler Tuesdays there is special programming from 11-12 (stories, crafts, etc.) for little kids and discounted wristbands at Nickelodeon Universe.